mssola/dotfiles/README.md

 Also, in Emacs the markdown mode requires a markdown-to-HTML converter.
 There are multiple options, but for me `calibre` seems to work just fine.

+## Weechat certificates

+For connecting to OFTC I'm using my own SSL certificates.
+OFTC has good documentation on how to do this [here](https://www.oftc.net/NickServ/CertFP/).

 ## License

 Everything except the `bin` directory and any Emacs Lisp file is licensed under